South Downtown, Warsaw: Urban development

-The major development in the area of South Downtown begun in the second half of the 19th century, due to the construction of the Vienna Station in 1845, which was the main Waraw railway station of the Warsaw–Vienna railway line.
-It was located at the crossing of Jerusalem Avenue and Marszałkowska Street.
-Along both streets luxury tenements were built.
-By 1912, the entire area, all the way to the Union of Lublin Square, was fully developed.
-In the area were also present many restaurants, stores, and services.
+The major development in the area of South Downtown began in the second half of the 19th century, with the construction of the Vienna Station in 1845, which became the terminal station of the Warsaw–Vienna railway line.
+It was built at the intersection of Jerusalem Avenue and Marszałkowska Street, with luxury tenements alongside both roads, together with numerous restaurants, stores, and services.
+By 1912, the area extended to Union of Lublin Square, and featured numerous restaurants, stores, and services.

-In 1895 was opened the Maurycy Mitte Secondary School of Mechanics and Machinery, vocational school of mechanics, located at 4 and 6 Mokotowska Street, and would eventually become known as the Hipolit Wawelberg and Stanisław Rotwand Engineering School.
-Since 1909, it unofficially functioned as a technological university, and was nationalised in 1919.
-It received the official status of a university in 1929.
-In 1933, it was moved to a new location at 14 Św.
+In 1895, the Maurycy Mitte Secondary School of Mechanics and Machinery, a vocational school of mechanics, was opened at 4 and 6 Mokotowska Street.
+It would become known as the Hipolit Wawelberg and Stanisław Rotwand Engineering School, and since 1909, it unofficially functioned as a technological university.
+It was nationalised in 1919 and received its official university status in 1929.
+In 1933, it moved to a new location at 14 Św.
 Andrzeja Boboli Street, where it operated until its closing in 1951.
 Its former building was destroyed during the Second World War.

-On 8 June 1898, at 81 Marszałkowska Street, is opened the Warsaw University of Technology (then known as the Tsar Nicholas II Polytechnic Institute).
-In 1901 it was moved its Main Building at 1 Polytechnic Square, which was then opened.
-The same year, there were also opened a few other facility buildings.
+In 1898, the Warsaw University of Technology (then known as the Tsar Nicholas II Polytechnic Institute) was also founded at 81 Marszałkowska Street.
+In 1901 it moved to a new building at 1 Polytechnic Square.
+The same year, several other faculty buildings were also opened.
 Its campus continued developing in the following decades, with new faculties opened throughout the 1920s and 1930s.

-In late 1894, the area around Ujazdów Avenue, became a luxurious neighbourhood mostly inhabited by a wealthy Russian population.
-In 1894, at 12 Ujazdów Avenue and next to the Crossroads Square, was opened the Russian Orthodox Church of the Archangel Michael, which mainly served Russian soldiers and civilians living in the neighbourhood.
-Following the retreat of the Imperial Russian Army from Warsaw in 1915, the Russian population mostly fled the city, and the building remained mostly unoccupied and unused, and begun deteriorating.
-It was eventually torn down in 1923.
+In the late 1890s, the area around Ujazdów Avenue, became a luxurious neighbourhood mostly inhabited by a wealthy Russian population.
+In 1894, the St. Michael the Archangel Church was opened at 12 Ujazdów Avenue and next to Crossroads Square.
+As a Russian Orthodox temple, it mainly served Russian soldiers and civilians living in the neighbourhood.
+Following the retreat of the Imperial Russian Army from Warsaw in 1915, the Russian population mostly fled the city, and the building remained mostly unoccupied and unused, being torn down in 1923.

-In 1881, there was opened the second horsecar line in the city, connecting the Union of Lublin Square with Muranów.
-In 1908, it was replaced with an electric tram line.
-In 1892, next to the square, between Puławska and Chocimska Streets, was opened the Warsaw narrow-gauge railway station (later renamed to Warsaw Mokotów in 1930).
-It was part of two lines operated by the Wilanów Railway.
-In 1898, there was also added line of the Grójec Commuter Railway.
+In 1881, the second horsecar in the city, was opened connecting Union of Lublin Square with Muranów, and was replaced with electric trams in 1908.
+In 1892, the Warszawa narrow-gauge railway station (later renamed to Warszawa Mokotów in 1930), was opened at the square, between Puławska and Chocimska Streets.
+It was a part of two lines operated by the Wilanów Railway, with a third line, operated by the Grójec Commuter Railway added in 1898.
 The station was moved in 1935 further south, to the intersection of Puławska and Odyńca Streets, where it operated until 1938.

-In 1909, at 61 and 63 Koszykowa Street was opened a large market hall known as the Koszyki Hall.
+In 1909, a large market hall known as the Koszyki Hall opened at 61 and 63 Koszykowa Street.

 The Mokotów Aerodrome in the 1930s.